-Mr. Sukanto Aich was appointed as Whole-time Director (KPM) at the Second Annual General Meeting of the Company held on 14th September, 2017.
 Mr. Sumit Padmakar Joshi was appointed, by the Board, as the Managing Director and Chief Executive Officer (KMP) of the Company, with effect from 14th September, 2017, at the Third AGM of the Company held on 26th September, 2018.
-He also holds the office of Vice-Chairman of the Company, as approved by the Board, pursuant to provisions of the Articles of Association of the Company.
+His five-year tenure as Managing Director is expiring on 13th September, 2022 and recommended by the Board to appoint him Managing Director for next term of 5 years under the provisions of the Companies Act, 2013.
+He also holds the office of Vice-Chairman of the Company pursuant to provisions of the Articles of Association of the Company.

-Mr. Dibyendu Raychaudhury was appointed as the Chief Financial Officer being KMP, at the Board meeting held on 21st June, 2017, with effect from 1st August, 2017 and Mr. Nitin Mittal was appointed as Company Secretary, being KMP, at the Board meeting held on 27th April, 2016 with immediate effect.
+Mr. Dibyendu Raychaudhury was appointed as the Chief Financial Officer being KMP, by the Board of Directors, with effect from 1st August, 2017 and Mr. Nitin Mittal was appointed as Company Secretary, being KMP, at the Board meeting held on 27th April, 2016 with immediate effect.